strapi/documentation/docs/developer-docs/latest/development/typescript.md

 ### Use both JavaScript and TypeScript codebases when starting Strapi programmatically

-To allow JavaScript and TypeScript codebases to be used programmatically together.
+The `strapi.compile` method allows JavaScript and TypeScript codebases to be used programmatically together.
 A common use is for creating command-line interface tools or developing a plugin.
-The XXXX checks the codebase for JavaScript and TypeScript files.
-If the project contains TypeScript files the `dist` directory is fetched from the property `outDir` in the `tsconfig.json` file and assigned to the property `distDir`.
-To add and implement the `@strapi/typescript-utils` package use the following code snippet:
+The method checks the codebase for JavaScript and TypeScript files.
+If the project contains TypeScript files, the `dist` directory is fetched from the property `outDir` in the `tsconfig.json` file and assigned to the property `distDir`.
+To add and implement the  `strapi.compile` method use the following code snippet:

 ```js